-- 4.1 Before blasting activities commence on the concession, submit a detailed Drilling and Blasting Plan that is approved by the Guyana Geology and Mines Commission (GGMC) at least three (3) months after issuance of this Permit. - 4.2 Adhere to the protocols outlined in the Drilling and Blast Plan; any modification of the said Plan must be approved by the GGMC and submitted to the Agency within two (2) weeks from date of approval. - 4.3 Employ a drilling and blasting supervisor, who is certified and licensed by the Guyana Geology and Mines Commission (GGMC). - 4.4 Ensure the use, storage, transport, handling, and general management of explosives are done in accordance with relevant laws and regulations including the Explosives Act, 1989, and subsequent amendments and the requirements of the Guyana Geology and Mines Commission and the Guyana Police Force. - 4.5 Ensure the appropriate blast design parameters are in place prior to the actual blasting.
-Attain minimum ground vibration by the utilization of: - I. Appropriate delay intervals for charge ignition. - II.
-Appropriate pattern. - III.
-Orientation of blast holes. - IV.
-Confinement of the charge. - 4.6 Ensure secondary blasting is avoided as much as possible, rather, drop balling, using a heavy mass operated by a dragline shall be considered. - 4.7 Ensure that a review of the blast design is undertaken where necessary including the size of the Maximum Instantaneous Charges (MICs) and detonating sequence and that the correct stemming is in place. - 4.8 Ensure that all measures such as the use of deck charges are utilised to reduce ground vibrations. - 4.9 Ensure that all sites are evacuated and guarded before shots are fired.
+Adhere to the Protocols of the Drilling and Blast Plan; any modification of the said Plan must be approved by the Guyana Geology and Mines Commission and submitted to the Agency within two (2) weeks from date of approval. - 4.2 Adhere to the protocols outlined in the Drilling and Blast Plan; any modification of the said Plan must be approved by the GGMC and submitted to the Agency within two (2) weeks from date of approval. - 4.3 Ensure the use, storage, transport, handling, and general management of explosives are done in accordance with relevant laws and regulations including the Explosives Act, 1989, and subsequent amendments and the requirements of the Guyana Geology and Mines Commission and the Guyana Police Force. - 4.4 Employ and utilise a drilling and blasting supervisor, who is certified and licensed by the Guyana Geology and Mines Commission (GGMC). - 4.5 Ensure the appropriate blast design parameters are in place prior to the actual blasting.
+Attain minimum ground vibration by the utilisation of: - Appropriate delay intervals for charge ignition. - Appropriate pattern. - · Orientation of blast holes. - Confinement of the charge. - 4.6 Ensure secondary blasting is avoided as much as possible, rather, drop balling, using a heavy mass operated by a dragline should be considered. - 4.7 Ensure that a review of the blast design is undertaken where necessary including the size of the Maximum Instantaneous Charges (MICs) and detonating sequence and that the correct stemming is in place. - 4.8 Ensure that all measures such as the use of deck charges are utilised to reduce ground vibrations. - 4.9 Ensure that all sites are evacuated and guarded before shots are fired.
 A distinctive audible warning signal must be given before firing and at the all-clear.
-In addition, notify nearby communities and homesteads of blasting times. - 4.10 After the firing of Blast pattern, a Post Blast inspection must be conducted by a Certified Blaster/Shotfirer to identify any potential hazards or evidence of a misfire and/or the associated corrective action required to make the area safe before an "ALL Clear" is given prior to personnel and/or equipment being allowed back into blast radius.
+In addition, notify nearby communities and homesteads of blasting times.